IsaacSaland/JumboHack2025/README.md

 ## Acknowledgements
 - ChatGPT itself was used about everywhere in this codebase.
 - We used GPT-Tokenizer to count the tokens in text.
 This was instrumental to our model.
-- Big thanks to Ethan Siskel for the idea!
+- Big thanks to Ethan Siskel for this idea!

 <!-- ## Reflection